AntiKippi/gnome-shell-extension-sane-airplane-mode/README.md

    This means when you turn on Bluetooth when in airplane mode the following happens:
    - When "Enable Wi-Fi" is enabled Wi-Fi gets enabled even tough you only wanted to toggle Bluetooth.
    - When "Enable Bluetooth" is disabled Bluetooth won't turn on.
  - When choosing not to enable both Bluetooth and Wi-Fi airplane mode might get reactivated.
-Altough this behaviour (at least on my machine) is only observed the first time disabling airplane mode, since then it works perfectly well.
+Although this behavior (at least on my machine) is only observed the first time disabling airplane mode, since then it works perfectly well.
  - This extension has no support for mobile broadband networking since I don't need this feature.
 If support for this is needed please let me know by opening a issue or if you are a developer you might as well create a pull request.